chikakoo/YuGiOh-LOTD-LE/README.md

 ### YuGiOh Save Deck Extractor
 This project requires setup to use - see the _Setup Help_ section for deteails.

-This project, along with its corresponding batch script (titled _replace_opponent_deck_with_prebuilt.bat_) are used to replace an opponent's deck with one of the custom decks that you constructed in-game.
+This project, along with its cooresponding batch script (titled _replace_opponent_deck_with_prebuilt.bat_) are used to replace an opponent's deck with one of the custom decks that you constructed in-game.
 This is useful if you want to duel against your own decks.

 ### YuGiOh Randomizer
 This project requires setup to use - see the _Setup Help_ section for deteails.